puppetlabs/puppet-docs/source/facter/3.0/fact_overview.markdown

 Aggregate resolutions have two key differences compared to simple resolutions: the presence of `chunk` statements and the lack of a `setcode` statement.
 The `aggregate` block is optional, and without it Facter will merge hashes with hashes or arrays with arrays.

 1. A call to `Facter.add(:fact_name, :type => :aggregate)`:
-     * This introduces a new fact *or* a new resolution for an existing fact.
+    * This introduces a new fact *or* a new resolution for an existing fact with the same name.
     * The name can be either a symbol or a string.
     * The `:type => :aggregate` parameter is required for aggregate resolutions.
-     * The rest of the fact is wrapped in the constructor's `do ... end` block.
+    * The rest of the fact is wrapped in the `add` call's `do ... end` block.
 2. Zero or more `confine` statements:
-     * These determine whether the fact/resolution will be executed.
+    * These determine whether the resolution is suitable and (therefore will be evaluated).
-     * They can either match against the value of another fact or evaluate an arbitrary Ruby expression/block.
+    * They can either match against the value of another fact or evaluate a Ruby block.
+    * If given a symbol or string representing a fact name, a block is required and the block will receive the fact's value as an argument.
+    * If given a hash, the keys are expected to be fact names.
+The values of the hash are either the expected fact values or an array of values to compare against.
+    * If given a block, the confine is suitable if the block returns a value other than `nil` or `false`.
 3. An optional `has_weight` statement:
-     * When multiple resolutions are available, the one with the highest weight will be executed and the rest will be ignored.
+    * When multiple resolutions are available for a fact, resolutions will be evaluated from highest weight value to lowest.
+    * It must be an integer greater than 0.
     * The weight defaults to the number of `confine` statements for the resolution.
-  4. One or more `chunk` blocks, each containing:
+4. One or more calls to `chunk`, each containing:
-     * a name parameter (used only for internal organization),
+    * A name (as the argument to `chunk`).
-     * some amount of code for (partially) resolving the fact,
-     * a return value (any type, but typically a hash or array).
+    * A block of code, which is responsible for resolving the chunk to a value.
+The block's return value will be the value of the chunk; it can be any type, but is typically a hash or array.
 5. An optional `aggregate` block:
-     * If this is absent, Facter will merge hashes with hashes or arrays with arrays.
+    * If this is absent, Facter will automatically merge hashes with hashes or arrays with arrays.
-     * If you want to merge the chunks in any other way, you'll need to specify it here.
+    * If you want to merge the chunks in any other way, you'll need to make a call to `aggregate`, which takes a block of code.
-     * The `chunks` object contains the return values for all of the chunks in the resolution.
+    * The block is passed one argument (`chunks`, in the example), which is a hash of chunk name to chunk value for all the chunks in the resolution.